monarch-initiative/phenopacket-store/docs/index.md

 and available for download in the [Releases](https://github.com/monarch-initiative/phenopacket-store/releases){:target="_blank"} section.

 See [Collections](collections.md) for a short documentation page for each collection included in this repository.
+A notebook with summary statistics for the entire phenopacket store as well as with Q/C checks can be seen in [ppktstore_stats](https://github.com/monarch-initiative/phenopacket-store/tree/main/ppktstore_stats.ipynb){:target="_blank"}.

 ## Feedback